ASurette/EC500-Designing-Software/README.md

 # EC500-Designing-Software
 My repo for EC500C1

+The function takes a Twitter handle as an input and searches the last 100 tweets from that handle for images.
+It downloads those images and runs them through Google Vision and gets the labels for each image.
+These labels are saved in a list and this list is the final output.
+It also uses ffmpeg to generate a video of the images and displays each for 2 seconds.
+It finds the file path of this video and adds it to the end of the output list.
+This means that the number of images is the length of the list-1 and the last value in the list is the file path

+(there is a bug where the first image in the video is on screen 3x longer than it should be)

+The errors follow the syntax Error XXX: error message

+So far it checks if the Twitter handle is viable, if there are any images within the tweets searched and if ffmpeg created the video

 The libraries used for the project are

 python-twitter: to get the twitter API into python